ku21fan/COO-Comic-Onomatopoeia/README.md

 <br>

 ## Citation
-If you find this work useful for your research, please cite:
+When using annotations of comic onomatopoeia dataset (COO) or if you find this work useful for your research, please cite our paper.
 ```
 @inproceedings{baek2022COO,
   title={COO: Comic Onomatopoeia Dataset for Recognizing Arbitrary or Truncated Texts},